estidlore/litus/docs/function/memo.md

 Creates a function that caches the output to speed up complex computations.
-It also receives an optional function to get the cache id of given args and an optional ttl in ms to expire the cache.
+It also receives an optional function to get the cache id of given args and an optional ttl in ms to expire the cache

 `Since v1.2.1`